 The table below shows mortgage rates and fees for leading lenders in your area.
 We recommend that you contact multiple lenders to understand if they offer condo mortgages and to learn more about qualification guidelines.
 Shopping lenders also enables you to compare loan terms and save money on your mortgage.

-To qualify for spot approval for an FHA mortgage on a non-approved condo project, construction on the project must be completed and no more than 10% of the individual units in the condo project can have an FHA loan (projects with fewer than 10 units can have a maximum of two condos with an FHA mortgage).
+No more than 10% of the individual units in the condo project can have an FHA mortgage (projects with fewer than 10 condos can have a maximum of two units with an FHA loan)

 Most condominium developments charge property owners monthly homeowners association (HOA) fees for the maintenance and upkeep of the project.
 HOA fees vary depending on many factors including the size and age of the development and value of the properties.
 HOA fees can run from less than $100 per month to over $1,000 per month.

 You typically are not required to pay HOA fees when you buy a home so this an additional monthly housing expense condo owners should be aware of.
 HOA dues are included in your debt-to-income ratio when you apply for mortgage which reduces what size loan you can afford.
 This means that most borrowers qualify for a smaller mortgage on a condo than they would for a loan on a single family home.
 If the condo is non-warrantable your mortgage amount is even lower because your interest rate is higher.

 Use our Mortgage Qualification Calculator to determine what size loan you can afford based on your income, debt and HOA fees

 It is also important to understand the specific services your HOA dues pay for so you know what your money is being spent on each month.
 Most HOA fees cover property maintenance and general insurance but some dues may also include property tax.
 Condo owners should always know what costs are covered by the fees and what expenses they are required to pay on their own.